Karlo11111/To-DoAp_ASP.NET_Core/README.md

 - ASP.NET Core 6.0
 - Entity Framework Core
 - SQL Server for the database
-- Bootstrap for the front-end framework
+- HTML/CSS/JS for the front-end

 ## Setup
 To run this project, install it locally using dotnet: